xinlin-z/smally/README.md

 **[p]** : means to choose progressive JPG format finally

-**l/n/m** : means there are total m file scanned,
+**c/n/e/t** : means there are total t file scanned,
-            with n of them are called compress procedure, with l of them are really compressed.
+              with e of them detected error(file data or name prefix with -), with n of them are called compress procedure, with c of them are really compressed.

 Only show info of compressed if there are too many pictures: